mikics/gsoc-jupyterbook/submission.md

 eps_xy, mu_xy = create_eps_mu(xy_pml, eps_bkg, 1)
 ```

-We need to define multiple coordinate transformation since in the corners of the PML both coordinates are transformed, while in the rest of the PML just
+We need to define multiple coordinate transformation `xy_pml`, `x_pml` and `y_pml` since in the corners of the PML both coordinates are transformed, while in the rest of the PML just
 one of them is.
 In the end, we can implement the weak form in DOLFINx in this way:

 $$